Vitols999/QMS-WIKI/AdvMapDetails.md

 |  ![Redo.png](images/icons/Redo.png) | Redo |

 * Left-click in the map view at the first point of the wanted line segment.
-* Add points with more left clicks.
+* Add points with more left-clicks.
 * Right-click, if finished with adding points (line segments).
 * Assume all selectable toolbar icons are selected.
 Then a table shows information about the length (distance) and other information of each line segment.
 The same information is displayed on the line segments.
 In addition to this, the angle between adjacent line segments is shown.